vakuladevi999/Sales_Analysis_Using_SQL/README.md

 - Python
 - Data Analytics

-This project is part of my Data Analytics portfolio and demonstrates my practical SQL and analytical skills.
+This project is part of my Data Analytics portfolio and demonstrates my practical SQL and analytical capabilities.

 ---

-⭐ If you find this project useful, feel free to explore the SQL files and analysis.
+⭐ Conclusion

+The combination of the Sales EDA SQL Project and Advanced SQL Sales Analysis Project demonstrates my ability to progressively analyze a sales dataset—from understanding the data structure to applying advanced SQL techniques for deeper business analysis.

+⭐ Thank you for visiting my project!